ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 - While 96 theft cases out of 120,802 Rocketpool block proposals analyzed in this time series represent a low incidence of 0.08%, it seems that theft is a phenomenon which is happening continuously within the protocol.
 - Secondly, MEV theft incidence seems to have become more prevalent in recent slots.
 - We see 5 cases of node operators committing serial theft (>2 theft episodes) which, consciously or unconsciously, make up >75% all the slots flagged as theft.
-- Finally, if we consider not only the 96 slots where an mev_reward was observerd for the block, but rather the total (4,389+3,815)= 8,204 cases where an incorrect fee recipient was used, the theft incidence within RP climbs to 6.8%.
+- Finally, if we consider not only the 96 slots where an mev_reward was observed for the block, but rather the total (4,389+3,815)= 8,204 cases where an incorrect fee recipient was used, the theft incidence within RP climbs to 6.8%.
 This causes a much higher revenue loss which we cover in the next section: "Neglected Revenue".
-However, the **prevalence, magnitude, and apparent misusage of fee recipients in these cases is concerning and we would recommend the GMC to fund/request a follow-up report which dives deep into this specific cohort** of node operators.
+However, the **prevalence, magnitude, and apparent misuse of fee recipients in these cases is concerning and we would recommend the GMC to fund/request a follow-up report which dives deep into this specific cohort** of node operators.

 #### MEV Loss Analysis Results - Neglected Revenue
 [**---> Analysis Script**](https://github.com/ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/blob/main/rptheft_loss_alldata.py)